JSchlangen9/Beer-Classification/README.md

 According to the correlation heatmaps, I observed some strong correlations which make sense given domain knowledge.
 For example, there is a strong correlation between 'Body' and 'Malty' attributes, as well as 'Bitter' and 'Hoppy' attributes.
 This is exciting to see because hops tend to give beer a bitter flavor, and body/malty traits are somewhat synonymous as well.

 ## Model Testing & Selection

+I initially tested base models using the support vector classifier and random forest packages without adjusting hyperparameters.
+By doing this, I quickly identified that the random forest model was better suited for the task at hand, and would proceed with diving deeper into the random forest model.

+Through testing and iteration, I adjusted the hyperparameters for number of estimators, and the number of features to be included in the model.
+By doing this, I observed an average 2% increase in the performance of the model, and the random forest model is roughly 85% accurate.

+As shown in the feature importance plot, the 3 most imprtant features in the model are 'Min IBU', 'Max IBU', and 'Body'.
+This ties back to observations from the exploratory data analysis, as well as my domain knowledge.
+International Bitterness Unit (IBU) is largely a measure of a beers hoppiness/bitterness, and Body is one of the strongest defining characteristics of a beers taste/profile.

 ## Results & Conclusion